FC Juárez: Early years

-The following season, Juárez failed to qualify for the liguilla.
 In the Clausura 2017 season, Juárez lost the final against Lobos BUAP with an aggregate score of 4–2.

 For the 2017–18 Ascenso MX season, the league announced that Juárez was one of six Ascenso MX teams eligible for promotion to the Primera División de México the following season.
 In the Apertura 2017 season, Juárez lost their second consecutive final, against Alebrijes de Oaxaca, on penalties.